-Beginning in Los Angeles and continuing in New York, Schrier was an early experimenter with copier and laser printing for his collage/montage works that were exhibited in his first NY solo, Xerotica, at the Master Eagle Gallery, the vanguard exhibition space of Manhattan’s Chelsea district.
-His work was featured in survey exhibitions at the International Museum of Photography, Rochester, NY; The Canadian Center of Photography and Film, Toronto; New York State Museum, Albany; The Cooper Hewitt National Design Museum of the Smithsonian Institute, New York; Museo Electrographia, Cuenca, Spain; Bienale Electrographia, Madrid and Barcelona.
-For his Dreaming Self, Schrier fused heat transfers made from scans of his body, onto bed sheets he had slept on during his most active period of dream inquiry.
-Featured in the Pratt Graphic Center National Copier Art Exhibition, The Dreaming Self was published in Print Review 20, for Copy Art, the Precedents, by William Larson.
-Subsequently, for installation in his first solo at the Yeshiva University Museum, Manhattan, Schrier covered the thrashing figure of himself with images of Jacob’s tunic (Schrier’s Hebrew name is Yaacov), appropriated from the fresco of the Dura Euuropos Synagogue, 3rd century, Syria.
+Beginning in Los Angeles and continuing in New York, Schrier was an early experimenter with copier and laser printing presented in his first NY solo, Xerotica, at the Master Eagle Gallery, Chelsea’s vanguard gallery.
+Schrier’s experimental work (ARTFORUM) was featured in survey exhibitions at the International Museum of Photography, Rochester, NY; Canadian Center of Photography and Film, Toronto; New York State Museum, Albany; The Cooper Hewitt National Design Museum of the Smithsonian Institute, New York; Museo Electrographia, Cuenca, Spain; Bienale Electrographia, Madrid and Barcelona; 10th International Printmaking Bienal 2020, Douro Valley, Portugal; Artistas & Maquinas @ Museum of Contemporary Culture Valencia, Spain, 2022.
+His experimentation continues to be incorporated in mixed media works: Bridegroom of Blood, Draggin’ Me shown at Hudson Valley MOCA, 2025; Joy Not Babel exhibited in Seeking JOY at the Heller Museum, Manhattan through July 2025.

-Schrier’s mixed media works have been commissioned for the music of Pink Floyd, David Bowie, Elvis Costello, Paul Winter, Les Paul, classical and jazz composers, as well in The AtlanticPsychology Today, Quest, the Communications Satellite, etc. His illustrative works were included in notable survey exhibitions and associated publications: Printmaking in Modern American Illustration at the Pratt Manhattan Center Gallery; 200 Years of American Illustration at the New York Historical Society museum, and the 2011 exhibition at The Museum of American Illustration, NYC, of outstanding works commissioned by Rolling Stone from the 1970’s to present.
+Mixed media works have been commissioned for the music of Pink Floyd, David Bowie, Elvis Costello, Paul Winter, Les Paul, classical and jazz composers, as well by The Atlantic, Psychology Today, Quest, the Communications Satellite, etc. Award winning illustrative works were included in notable survey exhibitions and associated publications: Printmaking in Modern American Illustration at the Pratt Manhattan Center Gallery; 200 Years of American Illustration at the New York Historical Society Museum, and at The Museum of American Illustration, NYC, ‘Stand Out’ works commissioned by Rolling Stone from the 1970’s on.

-· WrecKtify, solo exhibition, H-Art, Peekskill, NY, (November 2010-March, 2011).
+· WrecKtify, solo, H-Art, Peekskill, NY, (November 2010-March, 2011).
 Mixed media paintings, 2006-2011, with references to Creation stories across a cultural spectrum.
 At odds with fundamentalist assertions that natural disasters are divine retaliation, Schrier worked outdoors on seven-foot expanses of ruined, flood stained scrolls primed with mud and river clay, with storms directly impacting his imagery.

 · Serif Seriphim, solo exhibition, Yeshiva University Museum, Center for Jewish History, NY, (2005).
 Cut and polychrome sheet steel in which the primary calligraphic imagery is transmitted through the cut empty spaces, or shadows, rather than the steel panels themselves.
 Influenced by the figurative stacking of Hebrew letters in Kabbalah, the Sifirot and micrography.

-· Passage to Freedom solo exhibition, UJA Gallery, NY (2003).
+· Passage to Freedom, solo exhibition, UJA Gallery, NY (2003).
 Twenty-four mixed media works commissioned by the Reconstructionist Press, for A Night of Questions, (a Passover Haggadah, hardcover edition 2010).

 On the Wings of Eagles, illustrated and penned by Schrier, recipient of Sydney Taylor Award, hardcover, Millbrook Press, 1998, the story of the rescue of the Ethiopian Jews.